get-alex/alex/readme.md

 ## Workflow

-The recommended workflow is to add **alex** to locally and to run it with your tests.
+The recommended workflow is to add **alex** locally and to run it with your tests.

 A `package.json` file with [npm scripts](https://docs.npmjs.com/misc/scripts),
 and additionally using [mocha](http://mochajs.org) for unit tests, could look